 Nikah-Namah is a social contract between the couple, which is read in Arabic at the wedding.
 It’s a detailed document that is referred to in the event of divorce, so some couples will elect to have input in this contract.
 The couple signs this in front of their wedding guests.

 Fatihah is the first chapter of the Koran and is often read as part of the wedding ceremony sermon.
-This is the end of the formal wedding wedding and the couple is considered married.
+After the Fatihah is read, it is the end of the formal wedding and the couple is considered married.